-Are cocaine abusers at risk for contracting HIV/AIDS and Hepatitis B and C?
+Why are cocaine users at risk for contracting HIV/AIDS and hepatitis?

 This series of reports simplifies the science of research findings for the educated lay public, legislators, educational groups, and practitioners.
 The series reports on research findings of national interest.